Starting a food business

 How do I make a complaint?

-- Report about an item of food: Food complaint investigation form
+- Report about an item of food: Food item complaint form

-- Report about a food premises: Food business complaint
+- Report about a food premises: Food business establishment complaint form

 How long will the investigation take?